 Genetic Epidemiology of Cardiovascular Disease and Associated Risk Factors

 This research project seeks to detect, localize, and characterize genes involved in the development of cardiovascular disease (CVD) and its associated risk factors (e.g., diabetes, high blood pressure, elevated blood cholesterol, metabolic syndrome, etc.).
 Recent technological advances in molecular biology and genetics have provided new opportunities to explore the genetic architecture of complex diseases and traits such as CVD.
-Genetic epidemiological research on such traits, however, requires data on thousands of individuals, millions of genetic markers, and complex statistical models that are computationally demanding.
-The supercomputers allow the researchers to manage these high-dimensional datasets and construct models with higher order gene-gene or gene-environment interactions that cannot be practically evaluated on standard computers and to conduct simulation experiments.
-This work involves collaboration between the CVD Genetic Epidemiology program, the Division of Epidemiology and Community Health, the School of Public Health, and collaborators elsewhere at the University and MSI.
-This group has worked with MSI staff to compile and install several genetic analysis programs on MSI machines.
+However, genetic epidemiological research on such traits requires data on tens of thousands of individuals, millions of genetic markers, and complex statistical models that are computationally demanding.
+The power of the supercomputer allows this group to construct models with higher order gene-gene or gene-environment interactions that cannot be practically evaluated using their own in-house computing resources and to conduct simulation experiments.

 Return to this PI's main page.